ZaidGhazal/AirBNB-Activity-Investigation-in-Seattle-and-Boston-/README.md

 - Not only XGBoostRegressor is used, but we tried many algorithms with the grid search.
 - We might get better results if we build 2 models for each city.

+#### Finally, welcome to the article I published on [Medium](https://medium.com/@zaid.eng2018/lets-be-a-superhost-on-airbnb-616afa7fae4f)  illustrating the project results in simple language.

 ## References:
  - Boston Data: https://www.kaggle.com/airbnb/boston
  - Seattle Data: https://www.kaggle.com/airbnb/seattle/data